Confession time here at the Crap.

 The real question as I write this induction isn’t why such a match took place, but whether or not we can look forward to another one this year.
 Personally, I am all for TNA becoming the Holiday Inn (the Bing Crosby movie, not the hotel chain) of wrestling promotions, putting on specialized bouts to celebrate each holiday.
 I can see a Groundhog’s Day Match wherein guys try to dig themselves a hole under the ring, a Valentine’s Day Battle Royal with dudes hitting each other with giant candy hearts reading “Blow Me”, and a St. Patty’s Day Brawl where the winner gets a pot of gold.

 And the Fourth of July?
-Just wait til I tell Vince Russo where to stick the sparkler!
+Just wait til I tell my buddy Vince Russo where to stick the sparkler!